-Let’s learn a bit about this framework before entering to the installation steps.
+Before entering to the installation steps, let’s learn a bit about this framework.
 Angular combines declarative templates, dependency injection, end to end tooling, and integrated best practices to solve development challenges.
 Angular empowers developers to build applications that live on the web, mobile, or the desktop.

 We can work with Angular from our local system after installing Node.js that provides a light weight server to run this framework.
 Here, in this article, we will discuss all the steps to install Angular 9 on Ubuntu 20.04.

 First, we need to install Nodejs on our system.
 The current latest version 14.2.0 of the Nodejs. can get by executing the below commands in our Terminal.
 You can also check the latest version of Nodejs binary distributions before installing this.

 curl -sL https://deb.nodesource.com/setup_14.x | sudo -E bash - sudo apt-get install -y nodejs